kiryl-volkau/kiryl-blog/content/posts/spring-boot-starters.md

         * `Ordered.HIGHEST_PRECEDENCE` (runs first)
         * `Ordered.LOWEST_PRECEDENCE` (runs last)
         * Or any custom integer value
-    * This ordering matters when you have overlapping beans or you want something to happen early.
+    * This ordering matters when you have overlapping beans, or you want something to happen early.

 * `@ConditionalOnWebApplication(type = Type.SERVLET)`